 Documentation of a Disability.
-Disability Services considers documentation a written, qualified professional evaluation, which identifies a disability that substantially limits a major life area, for the expressed outcome of determining appropriate and reasonable accommodations.
+Disability Services Office considers documentation a written, qualified professional evaluation, which identifies a disability that substantially limits a major life area, for the expressed outcome of determining appropriate and reasonable accommodations.
 The documentation should identify the disability, its effects on learning and academic performance, and the types of accommodations recommended.
-Disability Services also considers as documentation written information of past accommodations received in similar situations such as an Individual Education Program plans (IEP), Summary of Performance plans (SOP), Support for Accommodation Request forms (SAR).
-In cases where the documentation does not support the requested accommodation(s), the Disability Services may request further substantiating documentation.
+Disability Services also considers as documentation written information of past accommodations received in similar situations such as Individual Education Plans (IEP), Summary of Performance plans (SOP), or Support for Accommodation Request forms (SAR).
+In cases where the documentation does not support the requested accommodation(s), the Disability Services Coordinator may request further substantiating documentation.

 6. Is it helpful to schedule a time to meet with the Disability Services Coordinator?